-5 Electrical Safety, Site Access, and Agreements Item Received (check) Date (yyyy/mm/dd) uired for commissioning tests, ESA Temporary ection Authorization per OESC 2-014 has received keys to access meter re applicable) Letter from a Professional Engineer that is signed and sealed stating that the equipment and installation meets CSA, ESA, and all other applicable industry Standards. has received copies of Applicants own nissioning and testing reports
+5 Electrical Safety, Site Access, and Agreem ents Item Received (check) Date (yyyy/mm/dd) uired for commissioning tests, ESA Temporary ection Authorization per OESC 2-014 HHH has received keys to access meter (where applicable) seale meet r from a Professional Engineer that is signed and d stating that the equipment and installation s CSA, ESA, and all other applicable industry dards. has received copies of Applicants own nissioning and testing reports

-6 Completion of Repor t and Acceptance Sign-off's By signing this Report the Applicant and their Representative acknowledges that all required verifications on their part have been completed and that the Applicants generation facility meets or exceeds the minimum industry design Standards, Regulations, and Laws for such a facility connected to a distribution system in Ontario.
-The applicant has submitted to HHH copies of their own commissioning and testing reports that may be included with this or separate from this Report.
+6 Completion of Report and Acceptance Sign-off's By signing this Report the Applicant and their Representative acknowledges that all required verifications on their part have been completed and that the Applicants generation facility meets or exceeds the minimum industry design Standards, Regulations, and Laws for such a facility connected to a distribution system in Ontario.
 Signature of Applicants Representative (must be a P.Eng.)
-Name (Print): Date (yyyy/mm/dd): Applicant's Signature Date (yyyy/mm/dd): above inforr HHH. towai docui s Engineering Tech has reviewed the e Report and found the results and mation provided to be acceptable to The project may move forward rds connection subject to all approvals/mentation being in order prior to ection.
-Signature of HHH Engineering Tech Name (Print): Title: Date (yyyy/mm/dd):
+Name (Print): Date (yyyy/mm/dd): of the repor pplicant has submitted to HHH copies fir own commissioning and testing ts that may be included with this or ate from this Report.
+Applicant's Signature Date (yyyy/mm/dd): above inforn HHH. towar docur Engineering Tech has reviewed the Report and found the results and nation provided to be acceptable to The project may move forward ds connection subject to all approvals/ nentation being in order prior to ection.
+Signature of HHH Engineering Tech Name (Print): Title: Date (vvvv/mm/dd): Date (yyyy/mm/dd):